vertica/VerticaPy/docs/source/examples_learn_iris.rst

     vp.__version__

 Connect to Vertica.
 This example uses an existing connection called "VerticaDSN".
-For details on how to create a connection, use see the :ref:`connection` tutorial.
+For details on how to create a connection, see the :ref:`connection` tutorial.

 You can skip the below cell if you already have an established connection.